paulwer/prisma-extension-cache-manager/README.md

 - Automatic uncaching strategy
 - Namespaces for separate caching ttl
 - Custom keys for custom caching strategies
-- Keys and Uncache-Strategy can be handled with a custom functions
+- Cache-Keys and Uncache-Keys can be handled with a custom function after data fetching
 - Only model queries can be cacheable (no $query or $queryRaw)

 ## Installation